At constant voltage, doubling the resistance halves the current. What is the correct statement?

 Prepare for the RVTI Level 1 Certification Test.
 Engage with flashcards and multiple choice questions that come with hints and detailed explanations.
 Achieve success on your exam!

-The correct statement is true because of Ohm's Law, which states that the current (I) flowing through a conductor is directly proportional to the voltage (V) across it and inversely proportional to the resistance (R).
-The mathematical representation of Ohm's Law is I = V/R.
+The correct statement is that at constant voltage, doubling the resistance does indeed halve the current.
+This principle is derived from Ohm's Law, which states that the current (I) flowing through a conductor between two points is directly proportional to the voltage (V) across the two points and inversely proportional to the resistance (R).
+Mathematically, this is expressed as I = V/R.

 Subscribe